tgorgdotcom/locast2plex/README.md

 ## Some caveats
 - As of now, EPG is provided solely through Plex.
-Perhaps I can investigate getting EPG data through locast later, as the API supports it.
+Perhaps we can investigate getting EPG data through locast later, as the API supports it.

 ## Installation
 1. Take note of the network accessible IP address of the server install you are using to create the container.
-Note that the default port used is `6077`.
-If there is another program/service using this port, you'll need to change the port in the following steps.
+Note that the ports used are:
+    - `6077` (tcp) for the hdhomerun device emulation service (and can be changed)
+    - `1900` (udp) for SSDP discovery (which cannot be changed -- see troubleshooting for workarounds).

 2. Choose your installation method:
     - **Via Docker:**  Set up the Docker container.
 There are two options: